 So instead of saying, "Our software has a new AI integration," flip it to the benefit: "Save 10 hours a week with our new AI assistant."
 One is a feature; the other is a solution to a real problem.

 Keep your sentences short.
 Use active, punchy language.
 Always lead with the value.
-This is non-negotiable when you are rolling out something new, since great messaging is key to boost product launches with digital photo booths or any other interactive experience.
+This is non-negotiable when you are rolling out something new — great messaging is key to boosting product launches with interactive experiences or any other activation.

-When you nail your visual hierarchy and pair it with copy that speaks directly to attendee needs, your booth transforms.
-It is no longer just a pretty space; it is a powerful communication machine that stops traffic and starts the right conversations.
+When you nail your visual hierarchy and pair it with copy that speaks directly to attendee needs, your booth transforms from a pretty space into a powerful communication machine that stops traffic and starts the right conversations.

 Your Booth, Your Planet: Sustainable and Globally-Minded Design